-As used in these regulations, the following terms shall, where the context permits, be construed as follows:
+Unless otherwise expressly defined in this section, the terms used in this regulation shall be defined by reference to the Rhode Island Air Pollution Control General Definitions Regulation.
+As used in this regulation, the following terms shall, where the context permits, be construed as follows:

-- 27.1.1 "Actual emissions" means the actual rate of emissions of a pollutant from a piece of equipment or a pollutant-emitting activity as determined in accordance with Subsections (a) through (c) below: - general, actual emissions (a) as particular date shall equal the average rate, in tons per year, at which the unit actually emitted the pollutant during a two year period which precedes the particular date and which is representative of normal stationary source operation.
-Actual emissions shall calculated using the equipment's or activity's actual operating hours, production rates and of materials processed, stored combusted during the selected time period; - (b) The Director may presume that stationary source specific allowable emissions for the equipment or activity are equivalent to the actual emissions of the equipment or activity; - (c) For any equipment or activity which has not begun normal operations on the particular date, actual emissions shall equal the potential to emit of the equipment or activity on that date. - "Best Available Control Technology" or "BACT" means an emissions limitation (including a visible emissions standard) based on the maximum degree of reduction for each air pollutant which would be emitted from any proposed stationary source or modification which the Director, on a case-by-case basis, taking into account energy, environmental and economic impacts and other costs, determines is achievable for such stationary source or modification through application of production processes or available methods, systems and techniques, including fuel cleaning or treatment or innovative fuel combustion techniques for control of such pollutant.
-In no event shall application of best available control technology result in emissions of any pollutant which would exceed the emissions allowed by an applicable standard under 40 CFR Parts 60 and 61.
-If the Director determines that technological or economic limitations on the application of measurement methodology particular emissions unit would make the imposition of air emissions standards infeasible, a design, equipment, work practice, operational standard or combination thereof, may be prescribed instead to satisfy the requirement of best available control technology.
-Such standard shall to the degree possible set forth the emission reduction achievable by implementation of such design, equipment, work practice or operation and shall provide for compliance by means which achieve equivalent results.

-- 27.1.3 "CFR" means the Code of Federal Regulations - 27.1.4 "Combined cycle gas turbine" means any stationary gas turbine which recovers heat from the gas turbine exhaust gases to heat water or generate steam. - 27.1.5 "Combustion turbine" means any simple cycle gas turbine or any combined cycle gas turbine including the duct burner portion thereof. - 27.1.6 "Distillate Oil" means fuel oil that complies with the specifications for fuel oil numbers 1 or 2, as defined by the American Society for Testing and Materials in ASTM D396-78, "Standard Specification for Fuel Oils". - 27.1.7 "EPA" means the United States Environmental Protection Agency. - 27.1.8 "Emergency standby internal combustion engine" means an internal combustion engine operated only as a mechanical or electrical power source for a stationary source when the primary power source has been rendered inoperable.
-This does not include power interruptions pursuant to an interruptable power service agreement. - 27.1.9 "Enforceable document" means a permit issued under the requirements of Air Pollution Control Regulation No.9, an approval issued under this regulation, or a consent agreement.
+- 27.1.1 "Actual emissions" means the actual rate of emissions of a pollutant from a piece of equipment or a pollutant-emitting activity as determined in accordance with Subsections (a) through (c) below: - (a) In general, actual emissions as of a particular date shall equal the average rate, in tons per year, at which the unit actually emitted the pollutant during a two year period which precedes the particular date and which is representative of normal stationary source operation.
+Actual emissions shall be calculated using the equipment's or activity's actual operating hours, production rates and types of materials processed, stored or combusted during the selected time period; - (b) The Director may presume that stationary source specific allowable emissions for the equipment or activity are equivalent to the actual emissions of the equipment or activity; - (c) For any equipment or activity which has not begun normal operations on the particular date, actual emissions shall equal the potential to emit of the equipment or activity on that date. - 27.1.
+2 "Combined cycle gas turbine" means any stationary gas turbine which recovers heat from the gas turbine exhaust gases to heat water or generate steam. - 27.1.
+3 "Combustion turbine" means any simple cycle gas turbine or any combined cycle gas turbine including the duct burner portion thereof. - 27.1.4 "Emergency standby internal combustion engine" means an internal combustion engine operated only as a mechanical or electrical power source for a stationary source when the primary power source has been rendered inoperable.
+This does not include power interruptions pursuant to an interruptible power service agreement.